AdobeDocs/experience-manager-release-information.en/code-of-conduct.md

 ## Adobe's Pledge

-In the interest of fostering an open and welcoming environment, contributors and maintainers pledge to make participation in the project and the community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, contributors and maintainers pledge to make participation in the project and the community a harassment-free experience for everyone.
+This pledge is regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Adobe's Standards